Emmanuel Touaboy: Career

-Emmanuel Touaboy is a diplomat from the Central African Republic.
 Touaboy was appointed to the position of Ambassador to the United States in February 2001 by President Ange-Félix Patassé.
 When Patassé was overthrown by rebel leader François Bozizé, Touaboy maintained his post in the United States.
+While serving as ambassador, he became the administrative council member of Grace College and Grace Theological Seminary in Winona Lake due to his Brethen Church membership.
 He was succeeded by Stanislas Moussa-Kembe in 2009.